dnairdev/dorigins/README.md

 ## The Experience

 This isn't just a website—it's a journey through someone's universe.
-As you explore each star and travel between worlds, you'll see how Columbia connects to Manhattan, how family ties into love, how music flows into singing, and how all these pieces create a complete picture of a life being lived.
+As you explore each star and travel between worlds, you'll see how Columbia connects to friends, how family ties into love, how music flows into singing, and how all these pieces create a complete picture of a life being lived.

 It's personal.
 It's beautiful.
 It's a constellation of identity floating in cosmic space.